Last updated: 4/22/2024

 Treatment

 The treatment of Parry-Romberg syndrome is directed toward the specific symptoms that are apparent in each.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians or internists, surgeons (especially plastic surgeons), dentists, ophthalmologists, dermatologists, neurologists, and/or other health care professionals may need to plan an affected individual’s treatment systematically and comprehensively.
+Pediatricians or internists, surgeons (especially plastic surgeons), dentists, ophthalmologists, dermatologists, neurologists and/or other health care professionals may need to plan an affected individual’s treatment systematically and comprehensively.
 For example, migraine, epilepsy or uveitis can be treated as they would in any other situation.

-A variety of surgical techniques have been used to improve cosmetic appearance in affected individuals.
+The main treatment is surgery and a variety of surgical techniques have been used to improve cosmetic appearance in affected individuals.
 The success rates of these surgical options are highly variable.
 Surgical treatment is usually not advised until the atrophic changes have ceased and the extent of resulting facial deformity is known.
 Some doctors advise those with Parry-Romberg syndrome to postpone any surgical procedures until the skull and face are fully developed and the symptoms have subsided for at least a year.
 Monitoring can be done by having medical photographs taken over a period of time, to be used for comparison.
 Surgery may leave scar tissue.
 The effects of this scar tissue on subsequent surgeries should be considered for the final outcome.

 Surgical techniques used to treat individuals with Parry-Romberg syndrome include fat or silicone injections, flap/pedicle grafts or bone implants.
 These procedures may be effective in achieving cosmetic improvement.
 It should be noted, however, that fat injections may be reabsorbed when given during the active disease phase.
 A flap/pedicle procedure is a skin and tissue graft that is left temporarily attached to its original site to maintain a constant blood supply while it heals into place.

 In some patients, additional measures may help treat certain abnormalities resulting from the disease process.
 Associated dental abnormalities may be treated with additional surgical and/or other corrective techniques.
 Additional surgical, corrective and/or supportive measures may help improve visual problems resulting from hemifacial atrophy.
 Treatment with anticonvulsant drug therapy may help prevent, reduce or control seizures potentially occurring in association with the disorder.
-In addition, in affected individuals with trigeminal neuralgia, certain medications and/or surgical treatments may be beneficial in some cases.
+In addition, in affected individuals with trigeminal neuralgia, certain medications and/or surgical treatments may be beneficial in some patients.
 (For more information on this disorder, please choose “trigeminal neuralgia” as your search term in the Rare Disease Database.)

-Some individuals with severe, progressive Parry-Romberg syndrome have been treated with drugs that suppress the activity of the immune system (immunosuppressive drugs) including methotrexate, corticosteroids, cyclophosphamide, azathioprine, and secukinumab.
-These have been used because of the hypothesis that Parry Romberg syndrome is an auto-immune condition and because it overlaps with the inflammatory condition scleroderma ‘en coup de sabre’.
-It is unclear how beneficial these drugs are, or indeed whether they are beneficial at all.
+Some individuals with severe, progressive Parry-Romberg syndrome have been treated with drugs that suppress the activity of the immune system (immunosuppressive drugs) including methotrexate, corticosteroids, cyclophosphamide, azathioprine and secukinumab.
+These have been used because of the hypothesis that Parry Romberg syndrome is an autoimmune condition and because it overlaps with the inflammatory condition scleroderma ‘en coup de sabre’.
+It is unclear how beneficial these drugs are, or whether they are beneficial at all.
 More research is necessary to determine the long-term safety and effectiveness of immunosuppressive drugs in the treatment of Parry-Romberg syndrome.
 For some patients the use of immunosuppressive drugs may help with controlling seizures, especially when Parry-Romberg syndrome co-exists with linear scleroderma ‘en coup de sabre’.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.